-The purpose of this Official Statement, including the cover page and the appendices hereto, is to furnish information in connection with the sale and delivery of \$120,605,000 the Redevelopment Agency of the City of Oakland Central District Redevelopment Project Subordinated Tax Allocation Bonds, Series 2003 (the "Series 2003 Bonds") to be issued by the Redevelopment Agency of the City of Oakland (the "Agency").
+The purpose of this Official Statement, including the cover page and the appendices hereto, is to furnish information in connection with the sale and delivery of \$44,360,000 Redevelopment Agency of the City of Oakland Central District Redevelopment Project Subordinated Tax Allocation Bonds, Series 2005 (the "Series 2005 Bonds") to be issued by the Redevelopment Agency of the City of Oakland (the "Agency").

-The Series 2003 Bonds are issued pursuant to the authority granted under the Community Redevelopment Law (constituting Part 1 of Division 24 of the Health and Safety Code of the State of California) (the "Redevelopment Law") and a resolution of the Agency adopted on December 17, 2002 (the "Resolution") which authorized the issuance, sale and delivery of the Series 2003 Bonds.
-The Series 2003 Bonds are being issued pursuant to an Indenture of Trust dated as of January 1, 2003 (the "Indenture"), by and between the Agency and BNY Western Trust Company, as trustee (the "Trustee").
+The Series 2005 Bonds are issued pursuant to the authority granted under the Community Redevelopment Law (constituting Part 1 of Division 24 of the Health and Safety Code of the State of California) (the "Redevelopment Law") and a resolution of the Agency adopted on January 18, 2005 (the "Resolution") which authorized the issuance, sale and delivery of the Series 2005 Bonds.
+The Series 2005 Bonds are being issued pursuant to an Indenture of Trust, dated as of January 1, 2003, as amended and supplemented by a First Supplemental Indenture of Trust, dated as of February 1, 2005 (collectively, the "Indenture"), by and between the Agency and The Bank of New York Trust Company, N.A., as successor to BNY Western Trust Company, as trustee (the "Trustee").